helpbuttons/helpbuttons/README.md

 <a rel="me" href="https://fosstodon.org/@helpbuttonsorg">Mastodon</a>

-contact us: helpbuttons _at_ tutanota.com
+contact us: help _at_ helpbuttons.org
 # Welcome to Helpbuttons Repository

-This is the repository for helpbuttons.org. check the hb-docs repo (https://github.com/helpbuttons/hb-docs).
+This is the repository for helpbuttons.org. check more documentations at the repo (https://github.com/helpbuttons/hb-docs).

 ## Getting Started

 ### Using docker